-This seminar offers an introduction to the humanities by exploring the historical, cultural, social and political stakes of the Society for the Humanities' annual focal theme.
-Students will explore the theme in critical dialogue with a range of texts and media drawn from the arts, humanities, and/or humanistic social sciences.
-Guest speakers, including Cornell faculty and Society Fellows, will present from different disciplines and points of view.
-Students will consider local sites relevant to the theme, including Cornell special collections and archives.
-Students enrolled in this seminar will have the opportunity to participate in additional programming related to the Society’s theme and the Humanities Scholars Program for undergraduate humanities research.
+These seminars offer an introduction to the humanities through the exploration of various historical, cultural, social and political topics.
+Students will engage with a range of texts and media drawn from the arts, humanities, and/or humanistic social sciences.
+Guest speakers, including Cornell faculty and Society for the Humanities Fellows, will present from different disciplines and points of view.
+Students will consider local sites including Cornell special collections and archives.
+Students enrolled in these seminars will have the opportunity to participate in additional programming related to the Society’s theme and the Humanities Scholars Program for undergraduate humanities research.

 SHUM 3750 Humanities Scholars Research Methods

 Spring.
 4 credits.
 Limited to 20 students.
 Online.

 SHUM 4750 Senior Seminar

 Planned for Fall 2021.
 Description forthcoming.